cierrateam/laravel-architect-docs/source/docs/generating-commands.md

 3. Write your logic<br>

 ## Generate the file
 Generating the file is easy with laravel architect.
-You just have to go to your cli in your root folder of your package and type:
+You just have to go to your cli in the root folder of your package and type:
 `architect make:command CommandName`
 > You have to replace `CommandName` with the actual command name you want to get.

 ## Register the command in your Service Provider
-Next step is to register this command.
+The next step is to register this command.
 Your app have to be informed about it.
-So go to your service provider which can be found in the `src/` directory of your package and is named like your app with a `ServiceProvivider` suffix.
+To do so:  Open the service provider, it can be found in the `src/` directory of your package and is named like your app with a `ServiceProvivider` suffix.
 There you have to add to your mount method the command.
 This could look like this:
 ```php
 /**